-CDCC has a strong contingency and continuity plan in place ensuring its ability for timely recovery of operations and fulfillment of FMI's obligations, including in the event of a wide-scale or major disruption.
+CDCC has a strong contingency and continuity management program in place ensuring its ability for timely recovery of operations and fulfillment of FMI's obligations, including in the event of a wide-scale or major disruption.

 The recovery and resumption objectives are defined within its corporate ORM policies with the overall system design targeting a 2-hour recovery time with no data loss.
-This is achieved via fully mirrored operation with the disaster site located in a distinct and separate geographic location.
+This is achieved via a fully mirrored computer backup site to help ensure continued operations in the event that CDCC's primary site becomes unavailable.
 The business continuity requirements are reviewed on an annual basis by all CDCC business units and documented in the business impact analysis ("BIA").
 The information is complemented by a risk and threat analysis annually conducted by TMX Risk Management.